 ringing in ears

 Whether you are left with persistent headaches from a mild brain injury or if a severe brain injury caused the wrongful death of a loved one, a skilled traumatic brain injury lawyer can help.
+Learn how to recognize some of the signs of a TBI.

 Brain Injury Causes

-The causes for brain injuries include car crashes, accidents involving commercial transport trucks, motorcycle accidents, slip and fall accidents, and assaults or other violent crimes.
+The causes for brain injuries (TBI) include car crashes, accidents involving commercial transport trucks, motorcycle accidents, slip and fall accidents, and assaults or other violent crimes.

 Regardless of the circumstances of your accident, if another person's reckless or negligent actions have caused you or a family member to suffer a severe head or brain injury, you may be entitled to compensation for your losses and expenses.